thanos-io/thanos/docs/components/query.md

                                  LogStartAndFinishCall: Logs the start and
                                  finish call of the requests.
 NoLogCall: Disable request logging.
       --query.active-query-path=""
                                  Directory to log currently active queries in the queries.active file.
-      --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
+      --query.auto-downsampling  Enable automatic adjustment (step / 5) to wha
                                  source of data should be used in store gateways if no max_source_resolution param is specified.
       --query.conn-metric.label=external_labels... ...
                                  Optional selection of query connection metric
-                                 labels to be collected from endpoint set --query.default-evaluation-interval=1m
+                                 labels to be collected from endpoint se --query.default-evaluation-interval=1m
                                  Set default evaluation interval for sub
                                  queries.
       --query.default-step=1s    Set default step for range queries.
-Default step is only used when step is not set in UI.
+Defaul step is only used when step is not set in UI.
-                                 In such cases, Thanos UI will use default step to calculate resolution (resolution
+                                 In such cases, Thanos UI will use defaul step to calculate resolution (resolution
                                  = max(rangeSeconds / 250, defaultStep)).
                                  This will not work from Grafana, but Grafana has __step variable which can be used.
       --query.lookback-delta=QUERY.LOOKBACK-DELTA
                                  The maximum lookback duration for retrieving
                                  metrics during expression evaluations.
                                  PromQL always evaluates the query for the certain timestamp (query range timestamps are
                                  deduced by step).
-Since scrape intervals might be different, PromQL looks back for given amount of time to get latest sample.
-If it exceeds the maximum lookback delta it assumes series is stale and returns none (a gap).
+Since scrape intervals migh be different, PromQL looks back for given amount of time to get latest sample.
+If i exceeds the maximum lookback delta it assumes series is stale and returns none (a gap).
-                                 This is why lookback delta should be set to at least 2 times of the slowest scrape interval.
+                                 This is why lookback delta should be set to a least 2 times of the slowest scrape interval.
                                  If unset it will use the promql default of 5m.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.
       --query.max-concurrent-select=4
                                  Maximum number of select requests made
                                  concurrently per a query.
       --query.metadata.default-time-range=0s
                                  The default metadata time range duration for retrieving labels through Labels and Series API when the range parameters are not specified.